 Business Models can be just as disruptive as technology

-In our industry, it’s not uncommon for entrepreneurs to become so mono-focused on the novelty of their product that they forget to innovate sufficiently around their business model.
-A disruptive business model can be at least as important as a discontinuous innovation.
+In the tech industry, it’s not uncommon for entrepreneurs to become so singularly focused on the novelty of their product that they forget to innovate sufficiently around their business model.
+A disruptive business model can be at least as important as discontinuous innovation.

 As an investor, the perfect scenario is a discontinuous innovation wrapped in a disruptive business model, targeting a large new market opportunity or underserved target segment where there is real pain and need.
 That’s the perfect storm.